 Finally, be prepared to do the work of entering ketosis again.
 Remember that it will take about 2-4 days to a week to get into this metabolic state.
 You will probably need to incorporate a fast or be more active to induce ketosis sooner.
 It’s good practice to check your ketone levels too.

-How to Cheat on Keto The Right Way
+How to Take a Keto Cheat Day the Right Way

-It’s kind of funny how “cheating” can be done right, don’t you think?
-But unless your keto diet is prescribed by your doctor, an occasional indulgence may benefit you mentally and emotionally.
+It’s kind of funny how cheat meals on your keto diet can be done right, don’t you think?
+But unless your diet is prescribed by your doctor, an occasional indulgence may benefit you mentally and emotionally.

 Whether you want to satisfy your taste buds or you’re attending a party, here are five cheat day tips to follow:

-1. Have a cheat meal instead of a cheat day.
+1. Have a keto diet cheat meal instead of a cheat day.

 Instead of breaking the rules of the keto diet the whole day, pick just one meal.
 It could be lunch or dinner on a weekend when you’re more relaxed and less likely to go overboard.